 Dogs are allowed in many parks managed by city and regional councils.
 Check the local government website or contact them.

 Some regions have full lists of their areas and the dog access rules.

 - Marlborough dog access

 There are 3 different types of dog access on public conservation land.

 Rules for dogs are displayed on signage as well as on our website.

-Dogs are allowed either off-leash or on-leash depending on the site.
-DOC may put limit dog access during vulnerable conservation periods such as bird nesting seasons.
+In these areas dogs are allowed either off-leash or on-leash depending on the site.
+DOC may limit dog access during vulnerable conservation periods such as bird nesting seasons.

-Dog access is controlled by permit.
-For most dog's you'll need a permit from the closest DOC visitor centre or office.
-These can take up to 5 days to process.
-There are different rules for disability assist dogs
+In these areas dog access is controlled by permit.
+For most dogs you'll need a permit from the closest DOC visitor centre or office.

 Hunting dog permits